The Sony A7iii is one of the best vlogging cameras on the market.

-Now, why is this a good vlogging lens?
+Now, why is this an excellent vlogging lens?
 You might ask.
 Let me walk you through my thought process before I buy this lens.

 I needed something small and light.
-I needed something that would be a wide aperture for low-light situations and an excellent shallow depth of field.
+I needed something that would have a wide aperture for low-light situations and an excellent shallow depth of field.

 I needed a lens that would be wide enough to vlog on, and I needed something budget-friendly.

 My biggest concern about this lens was whether or not 28 millimeters was wide enough to log on, and as it turns out.

 28 millimeters is more than enough if you’re vlogging for yourself, but you have room for one or two other people in the frame.

 But if you want more of that background, you will have to spend more money for a wider angle lens, but if you’re like me and you have no friends, then it doesn’t matter.

 The autofocus performance on this lens is very snappy, and just as it snaps very quickly, I never need to worry about whether or not I’m in focus, and I haven’t had any focusing issues with this lens.